 “I don’t think there’s any doubt that Four Seasons would be a target if it was available – it’s not available,” he said at the Skift Global Forum in New York City on Friday.

 Bill Gates and Saudi businessman Prince al-Waleed bought Four Seasons for $3.8 billion back in 2007 and have sufficiently deep pockets to make Four Seasons a potential buyer but Smith, who will leave the company later this year, said any deals would have to be carefully thought through.

-“We’re obviously a unique single brand focused exclusively on luxury,” he said.
-“We’ve remained very true to that and for the time being I expect we will continue to do.”
+“We’re unique.
+We’re a single brand focused exclusively on luxury,” he said.
+“We’ve remained very true to that.
+And for the time being, I expect we will continue too.”

-Smith said buying another company was “not out of the realm of possibility” but that the company would have to it was “nothing that dilutes the perception of our primary brand.”
+Smith said buying another company was “not out of the realm of possibility” but that the company would have to it was “nothing that in any way dilutes the perception of our primary brand.”

 Four Seasons has been around since 1960 and currently has 110 hotels and resorts, and 39 residential properties in major city centers and resort destinations in 46 countries.

 The residential side of the business might be less well known but it is crucial for the hotel business, Smith said.

 “Residential is absolutely central to our business strategy.
 When I arrived at Four Seasons I would describe it as…it was almost as if they treated it like it was a hobby,” he said.